-Having different professions and backgrounds with singers mostly nurses and staff from the NHS, the members are unified through their shared passion for singing and musical excellence.
+Having different professions and backgrounds with singers mostly nurses and staff from the NHS/healthcare sector, the members are unified through their shared passion for singing and musical excellence.

 The choir has already performed in a number of exciting venues and events which include a concert at St. John's Smith Square, a diplomatic reception at the Langham, a fundraising ball at the Lansdowne Club, as opera chorus in Die Fledermaus at the Wilton's Music Hall and carolling in Trafalgar Square and Soho Square.

 The Haraya repertoire includes a wide range of styles, genres and idioms which include sacred, classical, pop, opera, folk and contemporary.
-We sing our pieces in concert from memory.
 Haraya also strives to promote Filipino music in their concerts and performances.

 Haraya Choir is a beneficiary of the International Culture & Arts Exchange London (ICAEL).